kishankallur/kishankallur/README.md

 - Real-Time High-Efficiency LoRa Streaming - Implemented Callendar-Van Dusen resistance-to-temperature conversion algorithms for a 3-wire PT100 sensor, processing raw 15-bit ADC registers to achieve sub-degree thermal accuracy across high-voltage/noisy environments.

-- ESP32-S3 Based Asynchronous Thermal Telemetry & Diagnostic Visualization Architecture - Architected an asynchronous display subsystem on an ESP32-S3 using non-blocking I2C transactions to drive a 128x64 SSD1306 OLED.
+- [ESP32-Thermal-Telemetry](https://github.com/kishankallur/ESP32-Thermal-Telemetry)- Architected an asynchronous display subsystem on an ESP32-S3 using non-blocking I2C transactions to drive a 128x64 SSD1306 OLED.
 Built a rolling array data structure to render live real-time thermal curves, dual-decimal precision resistance telemetry, and hardware-asserted diagnostic fault states with minimal memory overhead.

 - OCP meter - Developed a precision embedded OCP measurement system for real-time electrochemical potential acquisition and monitoring.
 Designed the analog front-end, signal conditioning, ADC acquisition, and digital filtering pipeline for stable low-level voltage measurements.
 Designed and fabricated a custom PCB with optimized power, grounding, decoupling, and signal routing, and soldered and assembled the components onto the board.
 Integrated an OLED interface for real-time potential visualization and system diagnostics.